Back

 This is a picture of a cylindrical column with a radius of 1.5 feet and a height of 16 ft.

-To find the volume of the column we can use the formula:
+To find the volume of the column you can use the formula:

 \(\text{Volume} = {\text{π}} {\text{ r}}^{2}{\text{h}}\)

-The first thing we need to do is replace the ‘r’ with 1.5 ft and the ‘h’ with 16 ft.
+The first thing to do is replace the ‘r’ with 1.5 ft and the ‘h’ with 16 ft.

 \(\text{Volume} = {\text{π}} (1.5\:{\text{ft}}){^{2}}(16\:\text{ft})\)